AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 (?)
 Timeline elements are parts of the Gantt chart that are shown on the timeline and represent time intervals as well information related to them.

-For elements of different types, different appearance (and other) settings are available.
+For different types of elements, different appearance (and other) settings are available.
 Read articles in the [Elements](Elements) section to learn more.

 ### Custom Drawing